-COLOR SCIENCE is a 450 year old interdisciplinary applied science combining the physical, chemical and psychological aspects of how humans see color; how our eyes interact with a limited array of the electromagnetic spectrum; and the colorants - pigments and dyes, humans use to change colors on surfaces.
+I think artists benefit from a working knowledge of COLOR SCIENCE, a 450 year old interdisciplinary applied science combining the physical, chemical and psychological aspects of how humans see color; how our eyes interact with a limited array of the electromagnetic spectrum; and the colorants - pigments and dyes, humans use to change colors on surfaces.

 Color vision is a result of human eyes’ capacity to receive frequencies in a narrow range of the electromagnetic spectrum, which is a stream of mass-less photons (particles) traveling in wavelengths at the speed of light.
 “White light” is a mixture of all visible frequencies.
 White light can be dispersed through a specific prism to reveal colors in six hues: violet, blue, green, yellow, orange and red.